meghanelizabeth/katacoda-scenarios/dash-slo-workshop/intro.md

 Welcome!
 We'll be running a docker-compose command, allowing us to spin up an entire environment.

-You'll be using the Datadog account created for you using the username and password credentials assigned to you at your seat.
+You'll be using the Datadog account created for you.
+Use the username and password credentials assigned to you at your seat.
 Follow along with Datadog open in another browser.

 Welcome to the workshop!
 Uptime is a poor measure of reliability.
 Agile development’s fail-fast approach coupled with distributed applications and dynamic infrastructure requires us to have a better understanding of reliability.